reljicd/python-mongodb-object-document-mapper/README.md

 $> export PYTHONPATH=$PYTHONPATH:$(pwd)
 ```

-This project also depends on [dict-objectify](https://github.com/reljicd/dict-objectify) project.
+This project also depends on [dict-objectify](https://github.com/reljicd/dict-objectify) and [python-snippets-lib](https://github.com/reljicd/python-snippets-lib) projects.
 You will need to clone these projects as well, and add them to your PYTHONPATH.
 (In PyCharm, you can configure additional project dependencies in: Preferences... > Project:python-mongodb-object-document-mapper > Project Structure > Add Content Root)

 ## Configuration parameters